rinart73/document-helper/README.md

  * 1. Proportionally scaled JPEG versons with 1536px, 1024px and 768px widths
  * 2. WebP versions of the full size image and resized images
- * Will render a picture tag with sources and img inside */
+ * Will render a picture tag with sources and img inside
+ * By default images are generated on-demand but this behaviour can be altered.
+ */
 $images->renderTag('uploads/my.jpg');